SnowflakeCoder/programming/Algorithms and DS/Cracking the Algorithm3.md

     }
     ```

-  - The only **problem** is that In Order Traversal **can't handle duplicate values in the tree** properly.
+  - The only **problem** is that In-Order Traversal **can't handle duplicate values in the tree** properly.
 For example, the algorithm cannot distinguish between the two trees below (one of which is invalid) since they have the **same in-order traversal**.

     <img src="https://github.com/SnowflakeCoder/programming/blob/master/Algorithms%20and%20DS/images/tree%20In-order%20traversal%20issue.png?raw=true" alt="tree In-order traversal issue.png" style="zoom:67%;" />